jenkinsci/role-strategy-plugin/README.md

 Users with these permissions also need `Jenkins.SYSTEM_READ` to access the role management pages (`$JENKINS_URL/manage/role-strategy/`).

+The `Jenkins.SYSTEM_READ` permission can be enabled either via a system property or by using the [Extended Read Permission Plugin](https://plugins.jenkins.io/extended-read-permission/).

 > [!NOTE]
 > These permissions are alternatives to `Jenkins.ADMINISTER` for role management tasks.
 Users with `Jenkins.ADMINISTER` always have full access to all role management functionality.